roman-gardens/gre/content/garden/arae_flaviae_large_building_north_of_forum.md

 ## Plans

 ![Fig. 1: Plan of a house north of the forum with a peristyle courtyard and open areas to the east, possibly both planted as gardens (G).
 Adapted from Sommer 1992, Beilage 1.2.](/images/EUR_GS_AraFla_Bnf_carroll.jpg)
 *Fig. 1: Plan of a house north of the forum with a peristyle courtyard and open areas to the east, possibly both planted as gardens (G).
-Adapted from Sommer 1992, Beilage 1.2.*
+Adapted from Sommer 1992, Beilage 1.2.
+(Rights statement)*

 ## Images